 The IDL Astronomy User's Library compiled by Wayne Landsman, and the

-OI-DATA IDL Utilities written by J. Monnier.
+OI-DATA IDL Utilities written by J. Monnier with minor modifications for

 Starting with Version 8, OYSTER script code can be run under